mattzeunert/mattzeunert.github.io/_posts/2016-07-17-understanding-backbone-todomvc-with-from-js.md

 ![Selected "Buy milk" todo item in FromJS](/img/blog/fromjs-demo/todo-item-selected.png)

-FromJS selects the "B" character of "Buy milk" todo by default and shows where it came from in a sidebar.
+FromJS selects the "B" character of "Buy milk" todo by default and shows its origin in a sidebar.

 The selected HTML element is at the top of the sidebar, with the inspected character highlighted.

 Below it you can see the path the character travelled before reaching the screen.

-The first item shows that the todo item was originally loaded from localStorage using `localStorage.getItem`.
+The first step shows that the todo item was originally loaded from localStorage using `localStorage.getItem`.

-The last item shows how the string was added to the DOM, in this case by an `innerHTML` assignment in jQuery.
+The last step shows how the string was added to the DOM, in this case by an `innerHTML` assignment in jQuery.

 ![FromJS sidebar showing "Buy milk" origin](/img/blog/fromjs-demo/sidebar-after-selecting-todo-item.png)